Resources

 Liverton Security, a leading provider of SaaS-based cyber security solutions, is delighted to announce a new partnership with Plexal, a UK innovation and growth company driving national security progress, economic growth and social prosperity.

-Case Studies & Expert Insights
+New Case Studies & Expert Insights

 Deep dive into solutions and cybersecurity topics with our experts.

 One of the biggest security risks in New Zealand isn’t technology.
-It’s misplaced responsibility.
+It’s misplaced responsibility

 Many organisations assume cybersecurity is handled by their IT or network provider, but IT operations and security are not the same discipline.
 While firewalls, endpoint tools, and cloud controls are important, security fails when it becomes technology-led instead of risk-led.
 Real security requires governance, skilled people, and continual review—not just tools left to run on default settings.
 Without dedicated security leadership and maturity assessment, organisations can appear secure on paper while remaining exposed in practice.